PhilMaddox/TRINUS---E3V3-upgrade/README.md

 Based on the Marlin 2.1.1 released version.

 ## No heated bed
-This firmware contains the operational controller just set the bed temp to zero in your slicer
+This firmware contains the operational PID controller for the bed just set the bed temp to zero in your slicer

 ## Heated Bed
 There are 2 types of trinus heated bed